-My research at Ball State University focuses on psychology and the legal system.
-Specific topics include eyewitness memory, juror decision making, confessions, deception, and school bullying.
-Although I often work with student collaborators, I’m not currently accepting undergraduate research assistants or graduate students.
+My research addresses psychological processes within the legal system.
+Specific topics include the weapon focus effect in eyewitness memory, jurors’ perceptions of retracted confessions, deception, sexual assault, and school bullying.
+Although I’ve worked with many student collaborators, I’m not currently accepting undergraduate research assistants or graduate students.

 Pickel, K. L., & Sneyd, D. E. (2018).
 The weapon focus effect is weaker with Black versus White male perpetrators.
 Memory, 26, 29-41.